-Federal and state laws require the administration of statewide tests in certain grades and subjects.
+The United States passed a federal law in 2015 that requires all states to administer statewide tests in certain grades and subjects.
 All students in these grades take state tests.

 Not too long ago, some students were not included in testing.

-Back then, students with disabilities and multilingual learners were often excluded.
+Back then, students with disabilities and Multilingual learners were often excluded.